oshahliver/picse/README.md

 ## General Information

 The PICS project (Planetary Interior Compositions and Structures) is based on the planetary structure code I developed during my joint PhD program at the University of Bern and the University of Zürich.
 The general objective of the project is to provide ready-to-use tools for generating interior models of planets or moons.
-These tools can help us to bridge persisting gaps between observations and theory when it comes to the classification and characterization of exoplanets and solar system bodies.
+These tools can help us to bridge persisting gaps between observations and theory in the context of classification and characterization of exoplanets and solar system bodies.

 PICS generates static, multi-layered structure and composition models of the interiors of terrestrial planets and water-worlds under the assumption of hydrostatic equilibrium and adiabatic thermal gradients.
 Each layer is described as a multi-component chemical system that is modelled using adequate thermal equations of state and simple mixing laws.
 For more information about the physics of the model see [[1],[2]](#1).